 - Take part in discussions about potential placements;

-- Take part in planning meetings regarding short term placements;
+- Take part in planning meetings regarding placements;

-- Discuss issues relevant to contact with birth parents;
+- Discuss issues relevant to contact with birth parents and other family members;

 - Discuss how child's health needs are promoted and how children should be encouraged to adopt a healthy lifestyle;